 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Identify a problem that reflects the need for shelter, storage, or convenience.
 (Grades 3 - 5) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Identify relevant design features (e.g., size, shape, weight) for building a prototype of a solution to a given problem.
 (Grades 3 - 5) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 After this activity, students should be able to: